devLIPEr/clone-box/README.md

 This system ties all the interfaces together, it acts as a server to store the game state and exchange message between all web apps and the unity app.

 The file for the room is written in Go and communicate with the web and unity via websocket or requests.
 To create a new game room, you should create a folder in the GoServers directory with the name of yourGame, then inside this folder all files related to that game.
+Compile the yourGame file with `go build` and change it to an executable, this way the room manager can execute the code.
 The default structure for the main file is:

 ```go
 package main